lloydquantro4/BizIntel/README.md

 # BI
-Dashboard frontend application consuming an external API.
+BizIntel is a dashboard frontend application consuming an external API.

 #Runnning